 I signed up for an account and was ready to be blown away.

-Prime’s referral program does some things very well.
+Prime’s referral program did some things very well.

-1: Amazon uses an evocative header image to draw you in.
+1: Amazon used an evocative header image to draw you in.

 Pictures communicate much more information than words do.

 This particular depiction of cheerful, attractive people lets you know how you and your friend(s) will feel when you make the referral.